 We hope authors will take advantage of our refusal to define what we publish, and send us un-name-able bits and pieces.
 A fiction that has no shape but feels complete and leaves a hole in your stomach; a nonfiction layered in obvious lies; a recipe that works like a poem.
 But if you’re looking for a home for a sonnet or a realist short story, or any piece that happens to wear a traditional outfit, we want to see it.
 If the writing is fresh, artful, and engaging, if we’re moved (to cry, to clench a fist, to laugh), we want it.

 We publish three short pieces of original written work on the first of the month (September through May), each presented with two companions to the publication.
-The companion pieces are items chosen by the editors (possibilities include visual art, photo, video, quotation, a written piece by another author) or solicited (a piece of art created by a colleague in reaction to the publication, or the answer to an author question posed by the editors).
+The companion pieces are items chosen by the editors (possibilities include visual art, photo, video, or quotation) or solicited (a piece of art created by a colleague in reaction to the publication, or the answer to an author question posed by the editors).
 Once an agreement to publish is in place, authors should feel free to suggest or offer companion pieces, although final selection remains at the discretion of the editors.
 Please review our current issue to get a sense of what we like to publish and how companion pieces support the work.

 Submission Notes—Please Carefully Review